Mutestock/mini-proj2/readme.md

 You can use this URL with the routes in the gateway endpoints (see Gateway Endpoints in this readme)

+# Objective Answers

+1. Extend the students information system  by adding new services that process:
+   * Teacher's data
+     * Answer: GET /person/role/teacher
+   * Exams and exam dates
+     * Answer: GET /exam
+2. Enable the clients of the application to see:
+   * List of students who have passed their exam on System Integration, together with their grades
+     * Answer: GET /person/passed/System Integration
+   * Number of students who haven't completed the mini project 2
+     * Answer: GET /person/failed/Mini Project 2
+1. Deploy and Orchestrate your microservice applications in an appropriate environment (e.g. the Netflix Deployment services)
+   * Answer: Kubernetes.
+See .kubernetes

 # Gateway Endpoints